Date: 2025-07-22

 Traveling feels much different when you are at it long term.
 I am 74 days into a 104 day trip.
 I try to learn basic phrases for each city, like hello and thank you.
 And learn different cultural expectations like if you should say hello when entering a store, or where to return dishes at a restaurant.

 To add to this existing mental load, I've been staying in cheap hostels.
 So that means sharing a bunk bed room with other random people.
 These hostels are often a little noisy and some are not the cleanest.
-I have misquito bites from a messier hostel in the UK.
+I have mosquito bites from a messier hostel in the UK.
 And for all of this, I am spending thousands of dollars.
 Sometimes I feel like deciding to travel for so long was a mistake.

 It's exhausting.